NBA Rumors: Kemba Walker, Mavericks Seen As Hornets’ Main Competition

 — Mavs Nation (@MavsNationCP) April 15, 2019

-The Hornets, for whom Walker has played his entire career -although they were previously known as the Bobcats – are allowed to offer more money and an additional year than any other team is.
-The Knicks, Pacers and Lakers are also seen as possible suitors for Walker this offseason.
-Hoops Hype, in listing the possibilities, said that the Knicks could land Walker in the event that they “strike out” with higher-profile players such as Kevin Durant and Kyrie Irving.
+The Hornets, for whom Walker has played his entire career, are allowed to offer more money than any other team is.
+They are also allowed the option of adding an additional year to any offers.

+The Knicks, Pacers, and Lakers are also seen as possible suitors for Walker this offseason.
+Hoops Hype, in listing the possibilities, said that the Knicks could land Walker in the event that they “strike out” with higher-profile players — such as Kevin Durant and Kyrie Irving.

-The team, however, has mostly underperformed throughout Walker’s tenure, reaching the playoffs only twice and never winning a playoff series.
-Walker will likely face a choice between staying in the city where he’s always played, for slightly more money, and a better chance of advancing further in the playoffs.
+The team, however, has mostly underperformed throughout Walker’s tenure, reaching the playoffs only twice — and never winning a playoff series.
+Walker will likely face a choice between staying in the city where he’s always played, for slightly more money, and a better chance of advancing further in the playoffs elsewhere.